mayyankkk/WeatherApp/README.md

 # WeatherApp
-As name suggests it's an weather app for android, use Openweather API and Retrofit library
+As name suggests it's an weather app for android, used Openweather API and Retrofit library